 Dr. Markarian has the advanced aesthetic training to combine the techniques that will offer the best results for your body.
 He can also explain the special measures he takes to minimize scarring and achieve a high aesthetic standard for each patient.

-Breast Lift without implants
+Breast lift without implants

-The procedure consists of making incision lines around the areola and sometimes then down across the breast so that the excess skin can be removed and the breasts will be re-positioned and re-shaped.
-Depending on the type of breast lift technique being used, the areola may be reduced or repositioned before the incision lines are closed with stitches.
+The procedure consists of making incision lines around the areola and, sometimes, down across the breast so that the excess skin can be removed and the breasts can be re-positioned and re-shaped.
+Depending on the type of technique used, the areola may be reduced or repositioned before the incision lines are closed with stitches.

-Breast Lift with implants
+Breast lift with implants

 The surgery is carried out by creating the incision lines made for a typical breast lift procedure, around the areola and then down and under the breast if needed so that the excess skin can be removed and the breasts can be lifted and re-shaped.
 The breast implants are then inserted into each breast before the incision lines are closed using stitches.

-- Correct downward-pointing or uneven nipples
+- To correct downward-pointing or uneven nipples

-- Reduce overly-large areolas
+- To reduce overly-large areolas

-- Address breast ptosis
+- To address breast ptosis

 Breast ptosis grades